tardis-sn/tardis/docs/development/code_quality.rst

 Edge Cases and Exception Handling
 =================================

-Code should be written with a bit of foresight to handle errors that can occur during the execution.
-If you know that an `exception <https://docs.python.org/3/tutorial/errors.html>`_ is likely to occur in a certain case and can be dealt accordingly, then your code should `handle <https://docs.python.org/3/tutorial/errors.html#handling-exceptions>`_ that exception.
-In another scenario, you may know that a particular edge case might cause your code to break, then you should `raise <https://docs.python.org/3/tutorial/errors.html#raising-exceptions>`_ an appropriate exception to inform what has gone wrong and to terminate the program execution.
-An example of this in practice (taken from `here <https://github.com/tardis-sn/tardis/blob/7d7c4bc4f99c909ff45070ae9576390d96734014/tardis/widgets/kromer_plot.py#L447-L451>`_):
+Code should be written with a bit of foresight to handle errors that can occur during its execution.
+If you know that an `exception <https://docs.python.org/3/tutorial/errors.html>`_ is likely to occur in a certain case and can be dealt with accordingly, then your code should `handle <https://docs.python.org/3/tutorial/errors.html#handling-exceptions>`_ that exception.
+In another scenario, you may know that a particular edge case might cause your code to break, then you should `raise <https://docs.python.org/3/tutorial/errors.html#raising-exceptions>`_ an appropriate exception to describe what has gone wrong and terminate the program's execution.
+An example of this in practice (taken from `here <https://github.com/tardis-sn/tardis/blob/7d7c4bc4f99c909ff45070ae9576390d96734014/tardis/widgets/kromer_plot.py#L447-L451>`_) is featured below:

 .. code-block:: python